-Description: Recommended for students concentrating in science or mathematics.
-A definitive study of chemistry encompassing modern atomic and molecular theory and periodicity.
+Description: General Chemistry I is the designated first-semester chemistry course in the SUNY Seamless Transfer Path.
+This course is recommended for students majoring in science or mathematics, or planning for a career as a physician's assistant or medical doctor.
+This course is a definitive study of chemistry encompassing modern atomic and molecular theory and periodicity.
 An in-depth study of physical and chemical behavior of matter, including stoichiometry, gas laws, and solutions.
 The laboratory work reinforces concepts presented in lecture through the application of the scientific method.
 Emphasis in the laboratory is placed upon accuracy and precision in the development of qualitative and quantitative techniques.
-(3 lecture, 3 laboratory hours) Laboratory fee applies.
+Note: Before the Fall 2017 this course was entitled "Inorganic Chemistry I" (3 lecture, 3 laboratory hours) Laboratory fee applies.

-CHE 152 - Inorganic Chemistry II
+CHE 152 - General Chemistry II